lowlevel-vampyre/8Bit_CPU/journals/ppuPlan.md

 (0b01011 = '11') to get the 12th byte, which contains the 23rd and 24th pixel.
 Then, we use the bottom bit of our x-value (0b1 = 1) to select
 between the upper and lower 4-bits of the byte.
 Hooray, we finally have a usable pixel!

+Once we have the 4-bits for color, we will put this into a temporary register to index the color registers on the next pixel.
+Since we are not actually calculating the current pixel, but instead the next one, we need to hold that pixel for the duration of the pixel clock.
+So on each clock cycle, the temporary register gets the pixel data we calculated, and uses that to index the color register, which outputs to the display.

 The CPU has info about where the PPU is at via memory that the CPU can read from.
 Two bytes report where the PPU is at.
 One is a byte representing the current horizontal tile index, and one representing the vertical counter (excluding H-Blank and V-Blank).
 Another is a pseudo-status register, that holds if the PPU is in V-Blank, H-Blank, and also a bit to tell if the frame is odd or even.